deepgram/self-hosted-resources/charts/deepgram-self-hosted/samples/airgapped.md

 Before setting up automated backups, verify:

+- Your airgapped deployment has processed at least one API request
 - You successfully downloaded a journal file manually
-- The file size is greater than 0 bytes
+- The file size is greater than `0` bytes
 - You can send the file to Deepgram
 - Your Deepgram contact confirms they received and can process it